bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 * Network
 * Disk

 Reports are presented in a graphic form.
-By default, at the moment the window opens graphics display data for the last 30 minutes with aggregation by 1 minute and a 1 minute shift (if there are no other settings saved to user tags).
+By default, at the moment the window opens graphics display data for the last 30 minutes with aggregation by 1 minute and a 1 minute shift.
 You can adjust settings to get statistics for any other period.
 Read more about settings below.

 .. figure:: _static/Pulse.png